-The Indigenous Student Success Cohort (ISSC) is uniquely designed to enable Indigenous students who are returning to university after an absence or who may not be able to meet all of the requirements for general admission to uLethbridge to make a smooth and successful transition to university life.
-Successful completion of ISSC will allow you to enter into most uLethbridge programs.
+The Indigenous Student Success Certificate (ISSC) is uniquely designed to enable Indigenous students who are returning to university after an absence or who may not be able to meet all of the requirements for general admission to uLethbridge to make a smooth and successful transition to university life.
+Successful completion of ISSC will allow you to enter into most ULethbridge programs.

-This eight-month (two-semester), first-year experience program which runs September to April provides a strong foundation of courses that can be credited to most programs at the University of Lethbridge.
+This eight-month (two-semester), first-year experience program, which runs from September to April, provides a strong foundation of courses that can be credited to most programs at the University of Lethbridge.

 A core program is designed to meet students’ needs.
 Courses offered in the program include: